cad106uk/go_graph/README.md

 go_graph
 ========

 My little teach myself go project.
 A simple little graph DB engine written in go.
-I doubt it will have any use for anyone else.

-I am writing a simple little graph DB engine.
-It will have nodes and edges, the nodes and edges will have types.
-So node will connect to edges and edges will connect to node.
-An edge will have a start and an end and will connect to 2 nodes (or loop back on to the node it started from).
-The edge will have a list of valid node types it can start from and a different list of node types it can end at.

-So only preset valid connections are possible.

-Traverse the graph the dataNodes are wrapped by a GraphNode.
-A GraphNode contains 1 dataNode and 1 list of all the connections this node starts at and 1 list of all the connections this node ends at.
-Each edge can at most have 2 different dataNodes attached to it.
-The dataNodes are pasive, they know nothing about edges other node or anything other than there own data.
-The GraphNode wraps the dataNode can keeps a list of everything that connects to and from the data.
+The thing I want to explore with this project is the goroutines.
+My plan for this is write a basic graph DB engine that will be able to build the graph structure when given new data.
+The current plan is to only have graph edge of predifened types (as in you have to create the edge type before you can use it).
+Then the data nodes will have lists of valid edges that can connect to the node and another list of edges that can connect from the node.
+The final step in this process is to creat building logic, so I can tell the DB what connection a node of a given type should have.

+EG:

+node Person
+a Person has from/to edge type sibling a Person has from edge type child a Person has To edge type Parent a Person has to edge type Aunty a person has From edage type Niece

+So I have 3 sisters, when I have a daughter.
+I only have to tell the DB that I have had a child and the DB engine (in the background using goroutines) will use the give rules for a person to create all the Sibling, Aunt/Niece, Cousin relations automatically

+To start with this will be an in memory process only.

+Have:
+    Creted data store
+    edge types

 Next step(s):
      UNIT TESTS!!!!!!
-     Use the GraphNodes to write a means of traversing the graph The functions/methods to create nodes and edges are all currently blocking, must find a safe and useful way of wrapping them in goroutines.
+     Put data and edge nodes together
+     use graph node to keep track of all the edges a node has traverse the graph.
+     build logic to automatically create edges for a node (start with static example) make a system to create this logic as needed Write a standard set of graph searches.
+     Make an API so other processes can use this graph engine Rewrite everything again from scratch using what I have larnt along the way

-This DB can only run on 1 machine (add culster? how?)
+This DB can only run on 1 machine (add culstering? how?)

-Everything is held in memory no permiant store (yet?)
+Everything is held in memory no permiant store (What file format works for a graph?)